nasa-jpl/ION-DTN/demos/bench-ltp-xlsa/README.txt

     XLSA_JITTER_US = 0
     XLSA_DROP_PPM  = 0

-Export any of these before invoking dotest to override.
-Example: a 50-ms one-way delay with 1000 ppm drop (≈ 0.1% loss):
+The sweep scenarios overwrite the relevant variables internally, but the baseline can be tuned by exporting them before invoking dotest:

     XLSA_DELAY_US=50000 XLSA_DROP_PPM=1000 ./dotest

-CAUTION: keep XLSA_RATE_BPS = the contact-plan rate for a clean matched-rate run.
-Deliberately mismatching them is itself a valuable experiment (it emulates a radio degrading below the rate ION was told to expect), but it is no longer the baseline.
-See DESIGN.md §3.5.
+CAUTION: outside of the `matrix` scenario, dotest keeps XLSA_RATE_BPS equal to the contact-plan rate so every result is a matched-rate run.
+Deliberately mismatching them is what the `matrix` scenario does on purpose -- see DESIGN.md §3.5 for the rationale.

 LAYOUT
 ------